microsoft/powerbi-visuals-sampleslicer/doc/UsingInteractivityUtils.md

-*# Using InteractivityUtils
+# Using InteractivityUtils

 The utility package [InteractivityUtils](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils) provides a set of functions and interfaces that simplify cross-visual datapoint selection and filtering.

 The Sample Slicer visual has all selection-related logic concentrated in one file [*selectionBehavior.ts*](/src/selectionBehavior.ts).

-For *discrete* cross-visual data-point selection the Sample Slicer visual relies on the interface [ISelectionHandler](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils/blob/master/src/interactivityservice.ts) of the InteractivityUtils package.
+For <b>discrete</b> cross-visual data-point selection the Sample Slicer visual relies on the interface [ISelectionHandler](https://github.com/Microsoft/powerbi-visuals-utils-interactivityutils/blob/master/src/interactivityservice.ts) of the InteractivityUtils package.